trixi-framework/Trixi.jl/SECURITY.md

 progress towards a fix and full announcement, and may ask for additional information or guidance.

-Report security bugs in third-party modules to the person or team maintaining the module.
+Please report security bugs in third-party modules directly to the person or team maintaining the module.

 Public notifications of vulnerabilities will be shared in community channels such as Slack.